-Observe that there may be several reasons for the designers of CIM to leave out such a refinement.
-The point here is not to detect a bug on the CIM Core Model, but to show that automated tools can point out situations that arise due to bugs.
+Observe that leave out such a refinement may have been a design choice in specifying the CIM diagrams.
+The point here is not to detect a bug on the CIM Core Model, but to show that automated tools can point out implicit consequences of what is explicitly represented.